peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note18>(18)</sup> Conversions and formulas relative to the D50 white point are provided because the following circumstances, among others, can make such a white point more convenient than the D65 white point, which is otherwise usual for sRGB:

-- Treating the D50 white point as pure white can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
+- Calculations relative to the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
-- In certain industries, particularly print publishing, the CIELAB color space in use generally considers the D50 white point as pure white.
+- In certain industries, particularly print publishing, the CIELAB color space in use is generally based on the D50 white point.

 <sup id=Note19>(19)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).

-<sup id=Note20>(20)</sup> Although most RGB color spaces in common use define pure red, green, and blue as colors we can see, this is not always the case.
-For example, the [ACES color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all visible colors but has imaginary points for pure red, green, and blue.
+<sup id=Note20>(20)</sup> Although most RGB color spaces in common use define their red, green, and blue points as colors that can be seen, this is not always the case.
+For example, the [ACES color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all visible colors but has imaginary red, green, and blue points.
 See also note 2.

-<sup id=Note21>(21)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color5.html#subprobs), other things affect the mixture of two paints besides their reflectance curves, including their "refractive index, particle size, crystal form, hiding power and tinting strength", as well as "the material attributes of the support [e.g., the paper or canvas] and the paint application methods", which are not dealt with in this method.
+<sup id=Note21>(21)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [principles 39 to 41](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" also affect how paints mix.
+These effects on colorant mixture, to the extent the reflectance curves don't take them into account, are not dealt with in this method.

 </small>